Lauren Froderman: So You Think You Can Dance and life after the show

 In 2011 Froderman who was 18 years old at the time, auditioned and made it onto the seventh season of the popular Fox show So You Think You Can Dance.
 She is known for making it to the top 11 of the season.
 She auditioned for the show on a whim after having friends and family convince her.
 After making it through each of the weeks, she made it to the top three with fellow dancers Robert Roldan who placed third, and Kent Boyd who placed as the runner-up.
-With winning the show Froderman got to be featured in and on the cover of Dance Spirit Magazine, take home $250,000, get to be the first dancer to be a Gatorade Athlete, and go on tour with the some of the cast from season 7.
+With winning the show Froderman got to be featured in and on the cover of Dance Spirit Magazine, take home $250,000, get to be the first dancer to be a Gatorade Athlete, and go on tour with some of the cast from season 7.
 After the show, she went and got her degree at Loyola Marymount University.
 She still continues to dance and produce her own choreography.
 Froderman is also a faculty member of the traveling dance convention Excel in Motion.
 She posts her work through her YouTube channel.
 She also experiments with daily vlogging to share with her fans.
 Knowing that she can not dance forever, she hopes to one day teach middle school English.